department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/appt-notifications-service-map/notifications-audit/VAOS-facilities-roles-and-responsibilities.md

 # Roles and responsibilities at VA facilities [DRAFT]

-This is in support of the notifications service map to help us identify SMEs at VA who:
+This is in support of the notifications service map to help involve SMEs at facilities who are directly involved in shceduling.

--   Give and receiving health care
--   Are involved in day-to-day scheduling
--   Create and manage scheduling-related processes

 ## Patient roles